ajusa/VNDS-LOVE/README.md

 4. Run `lovebrew` in the project directory.

 This should output a `VNDS-LOVE.nro` file in the project root directory to test with.
-3DS isn't supported yet, but to test with it just modify `lovebrew.toml` so it includes 3ds as a target.